What Organelles Make Up The Endomembrane System

 1. Endoplasmic Reticulum (ER): The Cellular Factory

 The endoplasmic reticulum (ER) is a vast network of interconnected membranes that extends throughout the cytoplasm of eukaryotic cells.
-It is the most extensive membrane system in the cell, accounting for more than half of the total membrane area in many eukaryotic cells.
+In practice, it is the most extensive membrane system in the cell, accounting for more than half of the total membrane area in many eukaryotic cells.
 The ER is structurally complex, consisting of a network of tubules, vesicles, and flattened sacs called cisternae.

 The ER is divided into two main regions: